-While the world swears off plastic, Kartell has found the right formula: to produce not only high quantities but also high-quality durable, recyclable, plastic design pieces.
+While the world swears off plastic, Kartell has found the right formula: to produce not only high quantities but also high-quality durable, recyclable, plastic design pieces

 A young chemical engineer had a dream: to turn a popular, disregarded material, used at the time for everything that wasn’t considered ‘noble’, into the quintessence of fashionable design.
-Giulio Castelli and his wife Anna Castelli Ferrieri wanted to produce light and cheap objects, intermediate solutions between technology and design.
-They started with a ski rack and ended up founding a brand that today is found in more than 50 museum collections – including on its own: Kartell.
+This is why Kartell was born.

-So young, colored, and funny that it’s hard to believe that Kartell has more than 70 years of history.
-The company, that gained international recognition and fame in the ’70s, established throughout its history long-lasting collaborations with international designers such as Antonio Citterio, Vico Magistretti, Ron Arad, Marcel Wanders, and, of course, Phillippe Starck.
+The company, which gained international recognition and fame in the ’70s, established throughout its history long-lasting collaborations with international designers such as Antonio Citterio, Vico Magistretti, Ron Arad, Marcel Wanders, and, of course, Phillippe Starck.

 Philippe Starck for Kartell